 Prior to their use in PTFE production, GenX chemicals were produced as a byproduct of other manufacturing processes (NC DEQ 2018).
-From the draft GenX Toxicity Assessment document by ATSDR (2018), HFPO also is used to manufacture other HFPO-DA derivatives, fluoropolymers (including polyethers), and other specialty agrochemical, semiconductor, and pharmaceutical applications (ATSDR 2018e).
+From the draft GenX Toxicity Assessment document by ATSDR (2018), HFPO also is used to manufacture other HFPO-DA derivatives, fluoropolymers and perfluoropolyethers, and other specialty agrochemical, semiconductor, and pharmaceutical applications.
 HFPO-trimer acid and longer polymer fluorides can be formed from reaction of HFPO-DA.

 2.2.4 Polyfluoroalkyl Substances

-Polyfluoroalkyl substances and some side-chain fluorinated polymers are increasingly being identified as important to understanding the occurrence, fate, and transport of PFAS at release sites and in the environment (OECD 2013; Butt, Muir, and Mabury 2014; Liu and Mejia Avendaño 2013; Wang et al. 2011; Mejia-Avendaño et al. 2016).
-Figure 2-2 and Figure 2-3 highlight the groups of polyfluoroalkyl substances that, to date, have most commonly been detected at PFAS sites (see Barzen-Hanson et al. 2017; OECD 2018) indicates that of the approximately 4,700 PFAS identified in that study, about 90% were potential precursors to PFAAs.
+Polyfluoroalkyl substances including some side-chain fluorinated polymers are increasingly being identified as important to understanding the occurrence, fate, and transport of PFAS at release sites and in the environment (OECD 2013; Butt, Muir, and Mabury 2014; Liu and Mejia-Avendaño 2013; Wang et al. 2011; Mejia-Avendaño et al. 2020).
+Figure 2-3 and Figure 2-4 highlight the groups of polyfluoroalkyl substances that, to date, have most commonly been detected at PFAS sites (see Barzen-Hanson et al. 2017; OECD 2018).
+Of the approximately 4,700 PFAS identified in the OECD (2018) study, about 90% were potential precursors to PFAAs.

-Figure 2-8 provides examples of degradation pathways for environmentally relevant polyfluoroalkyl precursors derived from two PFAS production methods, fluorotelomerization and ECF, respectively (Buck et al. 2011; Liu and Mejia Avendaño 2013; Butt, Muir, and Mabury 2014).
+Figure 2-10 provides examples of degradation pathways for environmentally relevant polyfluoroalkyl precursors derived from two PFAS production methods, fluorotelomerization and ECF, respectively (Buck et al. 2011; Liu and Mejia-Avendaño 2013; Butt, Muir, and Mabury 2014; Martin et al. 2006).
 Note that these figures include some PFAS not discussed in this guidance document, but described in Buck et al. (2011).
-Refer to Section 5.4, for further information on transformation processes, noting that not all degradation products will be formed through every environmental transformation process.
+Refer to Section 5.4 for further information on transformation processes, noting that not all degradation products will be formed through every environmental transformation process.

 (Note that degradation of POSF-based products is for the terrestrial environment, but transformation into lower homologues of PFCAs and PFSAs in the atmosphere is also possible, see references in the paragraph above.)

-The following fluorotelomer substances are those most commonly detected in the environment to date (Section 6):
+Some of the fluorotelomer substances most commonly detected in the environment to date are as follows (Section 6):

 - Fluorotelomer alcohols (FTOH): The n:2 fluorotelomer alcohols (n:2 FTOHs) are key raw materials in the production of n:2 fluorotelomer acrylates and n:2 fluorotelomer methacrylates (Buck et al. 2011).

-- Fluorotelomer sulfonic acids (FTSA): The n:2 fluorotelomer sulfonic acids (n:2 FTSAs) have been detected in environmental matrices at sites where aqueous film-forming foam (AFFF) has been used, and also in wastewater treatment plant effluents and landfill leachate.
-FTSAs are precursor compounds and can undergo aerobic biotransformation to form PFCAs (Buck et al. 2011).
+- Fluorotelomer sulfonic acids (FTS): The n:2 fluorotelomer sulfonic acids (n:2 FTSs) have been detected in environmental matrices at sites where aqueous film-forming foam (AFFF) has been used, and also in wastewater treatment plant effluents and landfill leachate.
+FTSs are precursor compounds and can undergo aerobic biotransformation to form PFCAs (Buck et al. 2011).

-- Fluorotelomer carboxylic acids (FTCA): These compounds form through the biodegradation of FTOHs (Figure 2-8; (Buck et al. 2011; Liu and Mejia Avendaño 2013) and have been detected in landfill leachate.
+- Fluorotelomer carboxylic acids (FTCA): These compounds form through the biodegradation of FTOHs (Figure 2-10; (Buck et al. 2011; Mejia-Avendaño et al. 2016) and have been detected in landfill leachate.
 Note that the –COOH functional group on these fluorotelomer compounds means they may have either an even or odd number of carbons, so they may have n:2 or n:3 prefixes.

-The subgroups of perfluoroalkane sulfonamido substances shown in Figure 2-3 and discussed below have been detected in the environment and humans (Buck et al. 2011).
-Perfluoroalkane refers to the fully fluorinated carbon chain tail, but these compounds also contain one or more CH2 groups in the head of the molecule attached to the sulfonamido spacer (Figure 2-10).
+The subgroups of perfluoroalkane sulfonamido substances shown in Figure 2-4 and discussed below have been detected in the environment and humans (Buck et al. 2011).
+Perfluoroalkane refers to the fully fluorinated carbon chain tail, but these compounds also contain one or more CH2 groups in the head of the molecule attached to the sulfonamido spacer (Figure 2-12).
 They are either used as raw materials for surfactant and surface treatment products, or they are present as intermediate transformation products of these raw materials.
-As shown in the degradation pathways in Figure 2-8, some perfluoroalkane sulfonamido substances have been found to degrade to PFOS (Mejia Avendaño and Liu 2015).
+As shown in the degradation pathways in Figure 2-10, some perfluoroalkane sulfonamido substances have been found to degrade to PFOS (Mejia-Avendaño and Liu 2015).
 Environmentally relevant perfluoroalkane sulfonamido substances include:

 As discussed in Section 2.4.6, some PFAS have been developed or used as replacements for other PFAS that are phased out of use and production.

-One replacement compound for the use of PFOA as a polymerization aid in the production of PTFE is a polyfluoroether carboxylate surfactant: ammonium 4,8-dioxa-3H-perfluorononanoate (CF3OCF2CF2CF2-OCHFCF2COO–NH4+ (CAS No. 958445-44-8), commonly referred to by the trade name ADONA (Gordon 2011).
-The chemical structure is shown in Figure 2-11.
+One replacement compound for the use of PFOA as a polymerization aid in the production of PTFE is a polyfluoroalkyl ether carboxylic acid: ammonium 4,8-dioxa-3H-perfluorononanoate (CF3OCF2CF2CF2-OCHFCF2COO–NH4+ (CAS No. 958445-44-8), commonly referred to by the trade name ADONA (Gordon 2011).
+The chemical structure is shown in Figure 2-13.

-Other replacement polymerization compounds for the manufacture of PTFE and polyvinylidene fluoride (PVDF) include polyfluoroalkyl ether acids, also referred to as cyclic or polymeric functionalized perfluoropolyethers (PFPEs) (Wang, Cousins, et al. 2013).
-A sample chemical structure of a chloropolyfluoroalkyl ether acid is shown in Figure 2-12.
+Other replacement polymerization compounds for the manufacture of PTFE and polyvinylidene fluoride (PVDF) include polyfluoroalkyl ether acids, also referred to as cyclic or polymeric functionalized perfluoropolyethers (PFPEs) (Wang et al. 2013).
+A sample chemical structure of a chloropolyfluoroalkyl ether acid is shown in Figure 2-14.

-Figure 2-12.
-Sample chemical structure for a PFPE.
+Figure 2-14.
+Sample chemical structure for a chloropolyfluoroalkyl ether acid.

-Two major processes, electrochemical fluorination (ECF) and fluorotelomerization, have been (and are) used to manufacture PFAS substances that contain perfluoroalkyl chains: side-chain fluorinated polymers, perfluoroalkyl acids and polyfluoroalkyl surfactants (USEPA 2003b; Benskin, DeSilva, and Martin 2010; KEMI 2015b; OECD 2018).
-The fluorotelomerization process may also be characterized as “oligomerization,” as it involves using tetrafluoroethylene (TFE) monomer and adding one to nine TFE monomers to form a perfluoroalkyl chain (Kissa 2001; Rao and Baker 1994).
-ECF and fluorotelomerization can be used to create some of the same PFAS, as shown on Figure 2-3.
-PFSAs are produced only using the ECF process, whereas PFCAs can be produced by both ECF and fluorotelomerization (USEPA 2003b; CONCAWE 2016 )
+Two major processes, electrochemical fluorination (ECF) and fluorotelomerization, have been (and are) used to manufacture PFAS that contain perfluoroalkyl chains: side-chain fluorinated polymers, PFAAs and polyfluoroalkyl surfactants (USEPA 2003; Benskin, DeSilva, and Martin 2010; KEMI 2015; OECD 2018).
+The fluorotelomerization process may also be characterized as “oligomerization,” as it involves, for example, using tetrafluoroethylene (TFE) monomer and adding one to nine TFE monomers to form a perfluoroalkyl chain (Kissa 2001; Rao and Baker 1994).
+ECF and fluorotelomerization can be used to create some of the same PFAS, as shown on Figure 2-4.
+PFSAs are produced only using the ECF process, whereas PFCAs can be produced by both ECF and fluorotelomerization (USEPA 2003; CONCAWE 2016).